Language: EN

 }

-• After the function ends, my_variable has been modified
+5. When the function finishes, my_variable has been modified

 That is, now both variables change the data because they are two equal References.
 They are copies, they are two different references, but they point to the same data.

-Therefore, if we access the data through one or the other, they are modifying the same data.
-That’s why the variable changes.
+Therefore, if through one or the other we access the data, they are modifying the same data.
+That is why the variable changes.

 2. Passing parameters by reference

-Passing by reference is a “syntactic sugar” to indicate to the program that it automatically creates a reference for us.
-That is, it is a way that the language offers to make a thing easier, or easier to read.
+Passing by reference is “syntactic sugar” to indicate to the program to automatically create a reference for us.
+That is, it is a way the language offers to make something simpler or easier to read.

-In this case, what it makes “easier” is to create a reference, without us having to do it ourselves, or see it.
-Which has advantages and disadvantages (see below Tips:)
+In this case, what makes “it easier” is creating a reference, without us having to do it ourselves, nor seeing it.
+This has advantages and disadvantages (see below Tips)

 2.1 - Passing by reference, a value type

-Case 3, basically, it is exactly the same as case 2, passing a reference by value type.
+Case 3 is basically exactly the same as case 2, passing a reference by value.
 Simply, instead of working with a reference, the language creates one for us.

 paso-por-valor-referencia-5

-We don’t even see this reference (and that’s why I named it ...) but it is the same case as the previous one.
+This reference we never see (and that’s why I named it ...) but it is the same case as before.
 That is, the function can modify the value, and it is modified for the rest of the program.

 2.2 - Passing by reference, a reference type

-Case 4, which generates more confusion, passing a reference type by reference.
-Spoiler of the Tips below, avoid doing this.
+Case 4, which generates the most confusion, passing a reference type by reference.
+Spoiler for the Tips below, avoid doing this.

-But let’s analyze it, first the most basic thing.
+But let’s analyze it, first the most basic.
 If the function that receives the parameter modifies it, it modifies it for the rest of the program.
 Just like the other two cases (2 and 3) that involve references, only the value type / by value (case 1) is exempt.

 paso-por-valor-referencia-6

-So what’s different about this case 4?
-It is the only one that can modify the reference we pass it so that it points to another place.
+So what is different about this case 4?
+It is the only one that can modify the reference we pass to point to another location.

 paso-por-valor-referencia-7

 The two “automatic” references point to the same reference.
-That is, we can change the value to where A points, for example to point to new data.
+That is, we can change the value to which A points, for example, to point to new data.

 // function that changes a variable